HackYourFuture-CPH/JavaScript/javascript2/week3/homework.md

 We want you to realise that **functions are just variables** in javascript.
 It is exactly the same as string or a number.
 This homework forces you into using functions in weird ways that forces you to think differently about functions.

 ## Warmup

+If you feel like you struggle with these exercises, try wathing this video: https://www.youtube.com/watch?v=Nau-iEEgEoM or watch the class recording from the class

 The warmup is a **little abstract**, it will get more concrete later on!

 1. Log out the text `Called after 2.5 seconds` 2.5 seconds after the script is loaded.